daveRendon/DevCamp/HOL/dotnet/06-appinsights/README.md

     ![image](./media/image-018.png)

 1. By default, the `ApplicationInsights.config` is excluded from source control due to the fact that it contains the Instrumentation key.
-We will remove this from the config file and inject it at runttime.
+We will remove this from the config file and inject it at runtime.
 Remove the following key from the config file:

     ![image](./media/image-020.png)